What is the remarriage trap – and the key to avoiding it

 1. Get a consent order before you remarry

-Even if you don’t have much to split right now, having a consent order in place is still a good idea.
+Even if you don’t have much to split right now, getting a consent order is still worth it.
 It provides what’s called a 'clean break,' which means you both move forward knowing there are no outstanding financial ties or future claims to worry about, and you can enjoy any lottery wins or other unexpected windfalls without conflict!

 At amicable, we can help you reach an agreement with your ex and turn it into a legally binding consent order without unnecessary conflict or expense.
 This gives you peace of mind that all financial ties have been dealt with fairly and protects you and your ex-partner.